vivekFuneesh/Champu_N_Chaandni/README.md

 A maximum of 2 Players can play on same Keyboard.

-6 different Levels, 2 types of Chaandni's Pos.
+6 different Levels, 2 types of Chaandni's Poses.

+Download executables(1 click play) in formats of .exe, .dmg, .sh from sourceforge.net/u/vivekfuneesh

-Download source code.
+Download source code from here.

 Extract it and move inside directory on cmd.